 Stocks End the Day Inflated, Full of Hot Air on Beating Virus

-BOSTON (CN) — Averse to putting way their rose-colored glasses, investors who gulped down good news this morning on the remdesivir drug trial chased the elixir this afternoon with a promise of Congress replenishing the small business loan program that ran dry this week.
+BOSTON (CN) — Averse to putting away their rose-colored glasses, investors who gulped down good news this morning on the remdesivir drug trial chased the elixir this afternoon with a promise of Congress replenishing the small business loan program that ran dry this week.

 The Dow Jones Industrial Average was up 704.81 points, or 2.99%.
 The S&P 500 increased 75.01 points, or 2.68%, and the Nasdaq was up 117.78 points, or 1.38%.